jfree/jfree-fxdemos/README.md

-# jfree-fxdemos
+# JFree / JavaFX Demos
-Various JavaFX demos
+This project contains demo applications for JavaFX that use the libraries created by JFree.org.